-Employee recognition can help companies get amazing results not only in specific work areas but across the entire organization.
-In fact, industry experts are of the opinion that recognition is the most important tool that can be leveraged by managers to drive engagement and performance.
+Employee recognition can help organizations get amazing results not only in specific work areas but across the entire organization.
+In fact, industry experts are of the opinion that recognition is the most important HR tool that can be leveraged by managers to drive engagement and performance.

 1. Written Praise

 These notes and emails act as tangible proof of the achievements of an employee and bring a personal touch to the whole concept of employee appreciation.
 Most importantly, they offer great flexibility in terms of appreciation shown to an employee.

 2. Verbal Praise

 Another common type of employee recognition is verbal praise, which is also the oldest method of employee appreciation.
 Verbal praise is almost always informal in nature and can be offered by the supervisors of the employees, their peers and even the members of top management in an ad-hoc manner.

-3. Recognition across Corporate Social Media
+3. Recognition across Corporate Platforms and Social Media

-Acknowledging and appreciating the efforts and achievements of employees on various social media platforms has been gaining much popularity.
+Acknowledging and appreciating the efforts and achievements of employees on various corporate platforms such as Teams, Slack and Workplace and social media such as LinkedIn and Facebook has been gaining popularity.
 With most employees having an active social media presence, such recognition can go a long way in enhancing their motivation levels besides improving their overall engagement with the organization.

 There is no denying the fact that organizations are becoming increasingly aware of the importance of employee recognition.
 This awareness has enabled them to take the necessary steps towards developing and implementing an effective recognition system.

-Organizations often delay recognizing the desirable actions or behaviours of their employees until an end-of-year event or quarterly team/ department meetings.
+Organizations often delay recognizing the actions or behaviors of their employees till an end-of-year event or quarterly team/ department meetings.
 This often makes the whole exercise ineffective as most employees do not feel appreciated the same way if it were to be done immediately after the achievement.

-2. Encourages recipients to repeat behaviours
+2. Encourages Recipients to Repeat Behaviors

 Failure to recognize employee efforts in time results in diminishing the impact for recipients and other employees.
 This is especially true for entry-level employees, who might still be struggling to establish themselves in the organization.